-As of June 30, 2021, there were 12,500,000 Public Warrants and 7,000,000 Private Placement Warrants outstanding.
-As of December 31, 2020, no warrants were outstanding.
+As of June 30, 2022 and December 31, 2021, there were 12,500,000 Public Warrants and 7,000,000 Private Placement Warrants outstanding.

-NOTE 9.
+NOTE 10.
 FAIR VALUE MEASUREMENTS

 The fair value of the Company's financial assets and liabilities reflects management's estimate of amounts that the Company would have received in connection with the sale of the assets or paid in connection with the transfer of the liabilities in an orderly transaction between market participants at the measurement date.
 In connection with measuring the fair value of its assets and liabilities, the Company seeks to maximize the use of observable inputs (market data obtained from independent sources) and to minimize the use of unobservable inputs (internal assumptions about how market participants would price assets and liabilities).
 The following fair value hierarchy is used to classify assets and liabilities based on the observable inputs and unobservable inputs used in order to value the assets and liabilities: